|Best vegan taco meat||

 Your BLT and morning breakfast spread can have all the flavor, with none of the meat.

-Eating a diet higher in fruits and vegetables and lower in meat is not just healthier for your body, but can also be healthier for the planet.
-So, whether you are trying out Meatless Mondays, replacing several meals a week, or prepping to make a total shift to a vegetarian or vegan diet, the best meat alternatives will help ease the transition.
-In many cases you can follow the same recipes you enjoy, just swap out the beef, pork, or chicken for better-than-you-would-think fake meat.
-The best meat alternatives will make eating plant-based easy, allowing you to replicate typically meat-reliant comfort foods quickly and easily.
-Here is a list of our favorite meat substitutes for you to chew on.
+Whether you’re working hard to stick with your first Veganuary or decades into a conscious, conscientious lifestyle journey, varying up the menu is equally important.
+Eating a diet higher in fruits, vegetables, and other meat alternatives is healthier for your body and can also be healthier for the planet.
+However, adapting your diet and exciting the palate can be challenging if you just dump some tofu or tempeh out of the package and into an otherwise familiar dish thinking it will be anything but bland.
+So, whether you are trying out Meatless Mondays, replacing several meals a week, or prepping to make a total shift to vegetarianism or veganism, plant-based “meats” will help ease the transition.
+You can often follow the same recipes you enjoy; just swap out the beef, pork, or chicken for better-than-you-would-think fake meats and/or better-for-you protein sources.
+Our picks for the best meat alternatives will help you navigate and appreciate the options, allowing you to replicate comfort foods quickly and easily.

 - Best vegan taco meat: Gardein Beefless Ground Crumbles